Table of Contents:

 - Worm: a type of cyber attack that travels through a computer’s memory and hard drive to cause a computer to crash

 - Trojan: a type of virus that appears legitimate, but performs illicit activity when activated

 - Spyware: malicious software that gathers information about a computer discretely

 Analysis of Cybersecurity Terms

-The term “cybersecurity” has been used since 1994 and encompasses the protective measures taken to guard your computer from various types of cyber attacks.
+The term “cybersecurity” has been used since 1994 and encompasses the protective measures taken to guard your computer against various types of cyberattacks.
 While you can never guarantee that your computer will be protected 100 percent of the time, it’s smart to learn about the best practices and technology available to decrease the risk of infecting your computer.

 Read more to find out how to detect malware on your computer here.

 Viruses are the most well-known form of malware discussed in this article.
 A virus will spread itself throughout your computer by initiating a downloaded program either through an email attachment or a phishing website.
 First, it will infect your computer files or specific areas of your computer system and begin replicating itself.
 From there, the virus will damage or destroy your files.
 Viruses rely on you to activate the initial program, usually spread through spam email attachments or phishing websites.
 Although some viruses can be harmless, it’s best to avoid downloading all viruses.